RR (EP)

-RR (stylized as RЯ or R∞Я) is the upcoming collaborative extended play (EP) by Spanish singer Rosalía and Puerto Rican singer Rauw Alejandro.
-It will be released on March 24, 2023.
+RR (stylized as RЯ or R∞Я) is a collaborative extended play (EP) by Spanish singer Rosalía and Puerto Rican singer Rauw Alejandro.
+It was released on March 24, 2023.

 Background

 Rosalía and Alejandro were first rumored to be dating in August 2021 after being seen in public together by paparazzi.
 They confirmed their relationship the next month with photos of the two celebrating Rosalía's 29th birthday together.
-In May 2022, Alejandro told Billboard that they'd been working together in the studio and had material with plans to release it.
+In May 2022, Alejandro told Billboard that they had been working together in the studio and had material with plans to release it.
 Rosalía confirmed this in her own Billboard interview in November.
 The project was announced on March 13, 2023, with the cover art, track list, and release date posted to social media.

+Single

+The EP was released March 24.
+The same day, a single and music video were released for "Beso".
+The video consists of slice-of-life shots of the couple traveling the globe along with concert footage and behind-the-scenes tour clips.
+The end of the video shows Rosalía wearing a Cartier engagement ring, revealing that the couple are engaged.